Sean Bean

 Sean Bean's first TV role (1984)

-He was then offered a significant role as Ranuccio in the historical drama "Caravaggio."
-Two years later, Sean worked in the British-American project "Stormy Monday."
+He then scored a major role as Ranuccio in the historical drama "Caravaggio."
+Two years later, Sean appeared in the British-American project "Stormy Monday."
 He played one of the main roles, a security guard and jazz musician named Brendan, who confronts gangsters.
-Bean's co-stars included Melanie Griffith, Sting, and Tommy Lee Jones.
+Bean starred alongside Melanie Griffith, Sting, and Tommy Lee Jones.

 Sean Bean in the movie 'Caravaggio'